Worse than Hitler. Apparently. According to fan sites. |

 Back in the distant past, before there were prequels or midichlorians, back when the Jedi were zen monks rather than crazy authoritarian ninjas, before George Lucas decided to ignore and spit on all the great authors who had helped expand his universe, most Star Wars novels extended the movie timeline into the future.
 One of the results of this was Han Solo and Princess Leia Organa finally getting married, and Leia becoming the new Chief of State of the New Republic after Mon Mothma retired.
 She and Han first had twins, Jacen and Jaina Solo, both heirs to the Skywalker legacy and thus force-sensitive.
 Then, two years later, Anakin Solo was born.

-Anakin is better.
-Hint: Not the SAND one.
+There are pretty strong opinions on which Anakin is better.
+Hint: Not the SAND one. |

 I am really not sure if George Lucas ripped off the novel Anakin to make his Anakin, or if their eerily similar beginnings were just a coincidence due to mythical archetypes.